impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 }
 ```

 Here we check that if the user specifically sets their `RBENV_VERSION` env var to “system”, the command will use that as the version name.
-I skipped ahead to the program code for a minute, and it looks like when we get to [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L18), we’ll see that when the user’s `RBENV_VERSION` env var is either empty or set to “system”, the program prints “system” and exits.
+I skipped ahead to the program code for a minute, and it looks like when we get to [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L18), we'll see that when the user's `RBENV_VERSION` env var is either empty or set to “system”, the program prints “system” and exits.
 These two scenarios are covered by the previous two tests we just looked at.

 Next test: